-You will significantly facilitate people’s lives — especially men will appreciate it — if you suggest a list of gifts to present on this wonderful holiday.
+You will significantly facilitate people’s lives if you suggest a list of gifts to present on this wonderful holiday.

 Who said we can only congratulate our girlfriends/boyfriends and spouses on this day?
 We can, as well, buy presents for kids, parents and even grandparents.
 Suggest a list of presents for the partners, also share the ideas on what to buy for all the members of our families as we love them all.
 Besides, this is a great opportunity to engage with a wider audience.

-Take a look at this example of a toyshop St Valentine’s newsletter sample:
+Take a look at this St Valentine’s newsletter sample.
+It's marvelous.

 It will be very thoughtful, caring and nice of you not only to offer the list of the best presents for this day but also to suggest a plan.
 Yes!
 Plan for the whole day.

 Share your brave ideas, share some world-famous traditions.
 Both young and mature couples will appreciate it.

 This idea is relevant for the HoReCa industry.